GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 [GitHub](https://github.com/mspnp/reference-architectures/tree/master/compliance/uk-official/three-tier-web-with-adds).
 The templates can be cloned or downloaded if customisation of parameters is requried.
 The reference architecture is deployed in three stages.
 To deploy the architecture, follow the steps below for each deployment stage.

-For Virtual Machines The parameter files include hard-coded administrator user names and passwords.
+For virtual machines, the parameter files include hard-coded administrator user names and passwords.
 These values can be changed in the parameter files if required.
 It is ***strongly recommended that you immediately change both on all the VMs***.
 Click on each VM in the Azure portal then click on **Reset password** in the **Support troubleshooting** blade.